 were taken hand held or steadied with a monopod.

 reviewing and editing photos than taking them; Ansel Adams did the

 same.
-Software is critical for decent photos.
+Software is critical for producing professional digital photos.

 Here's what I use.

-- For RAW conversion
+- RAW conversion

 - For gallery

 creation, I use jAlbum.
 Note; jAlbum can be complicated, especially if